Missouri Bounty Hunter Guide: Requirements and Steps

 - Be at least 21 years of age

-- Have at least two years of private investigation experience
+- Have at least two years, with appropriate documentation, of private investigation experience OR proof of passing the state licensure exam for PIs

-- Provide information for any other professional licenses you hold (in any state)
+- Provide information on all other professional licenses you hold (in any state)

 - Submit two passport style photographs